My name is Danielle. Wife, mother, and Postpartum doula. Here, I am going to

 tell you my story about my journey into motherhood and why I became a

 My first pregnancy went the exact opposite of what I thought pregnancy

 My entire birth experience was miserable and exhausting.
 Every time I think about it, it makes me sad and angry.
-This is NOT how one should feel about the birth of their child.
+This is not how one should feel about the birth of their child.
 But birth trauma is REAL, for my son and for myself.
 Together, we are healing from this birth trauma.
 My son was forced out of me too soon.
 He was not ready for the world yet.
 He was taken away from me for hours, days, and then finally came home after 2 weeks.
 We didn’t experience the golden hour.
 We didn’t have skin-to-skin contact.
 He was hooked up to machines minutes after being born.
-I have PTSD from this experience.
 Once we brought my son home, I experienced the hardest time of my entire life.
 I had no village.
 My hormones were raging.
 I had postpartum depression.
 I couldn’t eat; I felt sick, and I couldn’t sleep.
-After birth was NOT what I expected.
+After birth was not what I expected.
 You are a new person after giving birth.
 You are a mother.
 You struggle to find your old identity.